 It’s a cider-maker’s tradition to use some of the freshly pressed juice to make lightly tangy, apple-scented donuts like these.
 The cider adds more than flavor, though; its acidity makes donuts more tender.

 Boiled apple cider gives these donuts a very rich, slightly tangy flavor.
-You can buy boiled cider in some gourmet and Whole Foods stores (now in Nashua) or you can boil your own cider by simmering 1 1/2 cups of fresh apple cider down to 1/3 cup in about 25 minutes — it just won’t be as concentrated as the commercial product.
+You can buy boiled cider in some gourmet and Whole Foods stores or you can boil your own cider by simmering 1 1/2 cups of fresh apple cider down to 1/3 cup in about 25 minutes — it just won’t be as concentrated as the commercial product.

 Frying foods at the proper temperature guarantees crisp and light results.
 Use an instant-read thermometer to monitor the temperature during frying, and adjust the heat as needed.

 Special Equipment: Hand-held or standing mixer; 2 large baking sheets; parchment paper or wax paper; 3-inch donut cutter or 2 biscuit cutters (one 3 inches and one 1 inch); 4 to 5 quart Dutch oven or other heavy-bottomed pot; instant-read thermometer.

 Yield: Eighteen 3-inch donuts, active time 1/12 hours, total time 1 hour, 45 minutes